 Rachel - Youngest daughter of Laban and Jacob's favorite wife.
-Jacob agreed to work seven years for Laban in order to marry her but was deceived into first marrying Rachel's older sister Leah instead.
+Jacob agreed to work seven years for Laban in order to marry her but was deceived into first marrying Rachel's Village Missions © 2017, 2018 316 Old Testament version 4.2 older sister Leah instead.
 After being healed of barrenness she gave birth to Joseph.
 She later died giving birth to Benjamin.
 Rachel is the first woman recorded in the Bible as dying in childbirth.